Mango: Health Benefits & Side Effects

 Mango grows in any kind of soil and produces the fruit that may either be licked, eaten or slurped.
 Langra, Banganpalli, Raselli,, Gulab Khas are some of the Indian mango varieties liked by majority of mango fruit lovers.

 Mango is considered a very useful remedy and energizer in Ayurveda and used to balance all three humors or doshas (Vata, Kapha or and Pitta), especially Pitta dosha.
-Its medicinal properties are presented below.
+The stone (kernel) of the mango fruit is used widely in Ayurvedic medicines for treatment of different ailments.

 The insoluble fiber, present in mangoes, helps the elimination of waste from the colon and prevents constipation.